 After every rehearsal there will be a forum with different Guest Speakers.

-During April, the Department of Performance Studies will host artist Victoria Hunt in the Audio-Visual Studio.
+During April, the Department of Theatre and Performance Studies will host artist Victoria Hunt in the Audio-Visual Studio.

 te aho tapu; weaving the first row; binding the tangible with the intangible; in the constant flux between night, earth, sky and whakapapa (lineage).